Article· Foundations· beginner

 Here's the hierarchy.
 Automate in this order:

 1. Invoice follow-ups and payment reminders.
 If you're chasing payments manually, you're losing 2-3 hours a week minimum.
 A simple automation sends reminders 7 days before due, on due date, and 3 days after.
 You can build this in Xero + Zapier in under an hour.
+Bonus: cleaner ledgers make your quarterly Business Activity Statement (BAS) easier because Xero auto-reconciles the receipts as they land.

 3. Appointment reminders and confirmations.
 No-shows cost Australian service businesses thousands every month.
 A simple SMS or email reminder 24 hours before the appointment cuts no-shows by 60-70%.
 This automation takes 20 minutes to set up in most booking systems.

 4. Lead capture and nurturing.
 Every time someone fills out a contact form, books a call, or downloads something from your website, you need a system that immediately sends them a confirmation, adds them to your CRM, and schedules follow-up tasks.
-This is where small businesses in Sydney and Melbourne lose the most leads—someone inquires, you mean to follow up, and three days later it's too late.
+This is where small businesses in Sydney and Melbourne lose the most leads — someone inquires, you mean to follow up, and three days later it's too late.

 5. Inventory alerts and reordering.
 For retail and trades, running out of stock costs you sales.
 Running overstocked costs you cash flow.
 A basic automation tracks your stock levels in real time and triggers reorder alerts when you hit a threshold.
 No spreadsheets.
 No guessing.